 The additional payouts for quads make the gameplay more exciting. | The game’s medium variance requires a larger bankroll. |

-The paytable is the core of all video poker variations and the same applies in full force to Bonus Poker.
-As we have said earlier, many of the qualifying hands in this variation coincide with these in Jacks or Better.
+The paytable is the core of all video-poker variations, and the same applies in full force to Bonus Poker.
+As mentioned earlier, many of the qualifying hands in this variant coincide with those in Jacks or Better.
 There is one key difference, though, and it lies in the extra payout for Four of a Kind hands with Aces, which usually pay up to 400 credits if you bet the maximum of five coins.
-Respectively, the payout is 80 to 1 if you bet the minimum of one coin.
+Accordingly, the payout is 80 to 1 if you bet the minimum of one coin.

 Additionally, there are two other payouts for Four of a Kind.
-Quads with four 2s, 3s or 4s, pay 40 to 1 for one-credit wagers and 200 for five-credit bets.
-Meanwhile, quads of 5 through King offer a maximum payout of 125 credits if you stake the maximum.
-These additional payouts are the main attraction that draws players to Bonus Poker, not to mention they carry the potential of helping one end what seems as a disastrous betting session profitably.
+Quads made up of four 2s, 3s or 4s pay 40 to 1 for one-credit wagers and 200 for five-credit bets.
+Meanwhile, quads of 5s through Kings offer a maximum payout of 125 credits if you stake the maximum.
+These additional payouts are the main attraction that draws players to Bonus Poker, not to mention they can help you salvage what might otherwise be a disastrous betting session.

-There is one drawback which comes as a direct result of these “quad bonuses”.
-A closer look at a Bonus Poker paytable will most likely result in many players noticing there is a reduction in the payouts for two other important hands, the Full House and the Flush.
-Full pay Jacks or Better variations pay 9 to 1 for the Full House and 6 to 1 for a Flush, while in Bonus Poker, the payouts for these two hands are reduced to 8 to 1 and 5 to 1, respectively.
+There is one drawback that stems directly from these “quad bonuses”.
+A closer look at a Bonus Poker paytable will reveal a reduction in the payouts for two other important hands, the Full House and the Flush.
+Full-pay Jacks or Better variants pay 9 to 1 for a Full House and 6 to 1 for a Flush, while in Bonus Poker the payouts for these two hands are reduced to 8 to 1 and 5 to 1, respectively.

-This may not seem like a big deal to some, but in fact, it is, because it leads to a reduction of the expected return, which in Bonus Poker is around 99.17% as opposed to 99.54% in full-pay Jacks or Better.
-From this, it follows that if players fail to hit a quad, they will lose money at a faster pace in 8/5 Bonus Poker because the Full House and the Flush do not pay as much as they would normally do.
+This may not seem like a big deal, but it is, because it reduces the expected return, which in Bonus Poker is around 99.17% as opposed to 99.54% in full-pay Jacks or Better.
+From this it follows that if players fail to hit a quad, they will lose money more quickly in 8/5 Bonus Poker because the Full House and the Flush do not pay as much as they normally would.

-Other than that, the hand rankings and their corresponding payouts are the same as those in other popular video poker variants.
-The highest ranking hand is, of course, the Royal Flush, and as such, it offers the most generous prize of 4,000 coins per five-credit bet.
-On that note, it is important to mention the Royal Flush makes it worth it for players to wager the maximum because hitting it would offset the reduction in the payouts for smaller bets.
+Other than that, the hand rankings and their corresponding payouts are the same as those in other popular video-poker variants.
+The highest-ranking hand is, of course, the Royal Flush and, as such, it offers the most generous prize of 4,000 coins per five-credit bet.
+On that note, it is important to mention that the Royal Flush makes it worthwhile for players to wager the maximum, because hitting it offsets the reduction in the payouts for smaller bets.

-The lowest ranking hand in the game is a pair of Jacks or other high pairs with Kings, Queens and Aces.
-As such, it rewards players with even-money payouts so practically they get the same amount they have originally wagered if they hit a high pair.
+The lowest-ranking winning hand in the game is a pair of Jacks or other high pairs – Kings, Queens and Aces.
+As such, it rewards players with even-money payouts, so they receive exactly the amount originally wagered if they hit a high pair.

-Another thing to beware of are reductions in the payouts for Two Pair hands.
-On occasions, you may come across 8/5 Bonus Poker games which offer even-money on winning Two Pair hands.
-Do have in mind other variations of video poker offer you two credits per credit wagered for Two Pairs, which is to say, anything less than this is a complete rip-off.
-Because of this, always make sure you go through the entire paytable of your preferred Bonus Poker variations to look for discrepancies in the other hands’ payouts.
+Another thing to watch out for is a reduction in the payouts for Two Pair hands.
+On occasion, you may come across 8/5 Bonus Poker games that offer even-money on winning Two Pair hands.
+Bear in mind that most other video-poker variants pay two credits per credit wagered for Two Pairs, so anything less than this is a complete rip-off.
+Because of this, always make sure you examine the entire paytable of your preferred Bonus Poker variant and look for discrepancies in the other hands’ payouts.

 Bonus Poker Paytable | |||||